But that's not why: Inference adjustment by interactive prototype revision: Interactive Prototype Revision

-} These terms are used to assemble a modified loss function.
-It additionally contains the cross-entropy $\textit{CrsEnt}$, the clustering cost $\textit{Clst}$ and the separation cost $\textit{Sep}$ as well as the $\textit{L1}$ term from the original loss of ProtoPNet. {
+These terms are part of the final loss.
+It additionally contains the cross-entropy $\textit{CrsEnt}$, the clustering cost $\textit{Clst}$ and the separation cost $\textit{Sep}$ as well as the $\textit{L1}$ term from the original loss of ProtoPNet.

-} Although prototypes diverge from the deselected feature vectors, it shows that some move towards areas in latent space that encode other non-object patches.
-Hence, deselection training is repeated for several iterations to remove these prototypes.
-Multiple user consultations are necessary.\\